OPTIRAY 240 Rx

 Generic Name and Formulations:

-Ioversol 509mg/mL; soln for intravascular administration; contains organically bound iodine 240mg per mL.
+Ioversol 509mg/mL; soln for intra-arterial or intravenous inj; contains organically bound iodine 240mg per mL.

 Indications for OPTIRAY 240:

-Cerebral angiography and venography.
-For contrast enhanced computed tomographic imaging of the head and body and intravenous excretory urography.
+Cerebral arteriography.
+Computed tomography (CT) imaging of the head and body, venography, and intravenous (IV) excretory urography.

 Radiopaque contrast agent.